-After assessing the results of the 2017 business priorities as summarized above, the Compensation Committee determined in January 2018 that overall performance relative to the 2017 business priorities substantially exceeded expectations.
-This subjective assessment that performance substantially exceeded expectations was based on a qualitative business assessment rather than a mechanical, quantitative determination of results across each of the business priorities, and occurred with the background and ongoing context of (i) refinements of the 2017 business priorities by the Board of Directors and the Compensation Committee, (ii) continued discussion and active dialogue among the Board of Directors and the Compensation Committee and management about priorities and performance, including routine reports sent to the Board of Directors and the Compensation Committee, (iii) detailed monthly performance communications to the Board of Directors, (iv) presentations and discussions in subsequent Board of Directors and Compensation Committee meetings, and (v) further discussion among the Board of Directors and Compensation Committee of our performance relative to expectations near the end and following the end of 2017.
+After assessing the results of the 2018 business priorities as summarized above, the Compensation Committee determined in January 2019 that overall performance relative to the 2018 business priorities substantially exceeded expectations.
+This subjective assessment that performance substantially exceeded expectations was based on a qualitative business assessment rather than a mechanical, quantitative determination of results across each of the business priorities, and occurred with the background and ongoing context of (i) refinements of the 2018 business priorities by the Board of Directors and the Compensation Committee, (ii) continued discussion and active dialogue among the Board of Directors and the Compensation Committee and management about priorities and performance, including routine reports sent to the Board of Directors and the Compensation Committee, (iii) detailed monthly performance communications to the Board of Directors, (iv) presentations and discussions in subsequent Board of Directors and Compensation Committee meetings, and (v) further discussion among the Board of Directors and Compensation Committee of our performance relative to expectations near the end and following the end of 2018.
 The extensive business and board of director experience of the members of the Compensation Committee and of our Board of Directors provides the perspective to make this subjective assessment in a qualitative manner and to evaluate overall management performance and the performance of individual executive officers.

-Based on the Compensation Committee's assessment of overall performance of the 2017 business priorities, the Compensation Committee, in its sole discretion, approved an annual bonus pool equal to 160% of the target level under the 2017 Bonus Plan.
+Based on the Compensation Committee's assessment of overall performance of the 2018 business priorities, the Compensation Committee, in its sole discretion, approved an annual bonus pool equal to 170% of the target level under the 2018 Bonus Plan.

 Individual Performance Multiplier.
-The Compensation Committee also evaluated the executive group and each officer's individual performance for the year and determined that there were no special circumstances that would be quantified applicable to any named executive officer's performance for 2017.
-As a result, the Compensation Committee determined that a performance multiplier of 1.0x should be applied to each named executive officer for 2017 based on the Officer's individual performance and performance as part of the executive team.
+The Compensation Committee also evaluated the executive group and each officer's individual performance for the year and determined that there were no special circumstances that would be quantified applicable to any named executive officer's performance for 2018 other than Ms. Kneale.
+As a result, the Compensation Committee determined that a performance multiplier of 1.0x should be applied to each named executive officer (other than Ms. Kneale) for 2018 based on the officer's individual performance and performance as part of the executive team.
+Ms. Kneale received an individual multiplier of 1.25x due to her significant contributions during 2018.

-Settlement of 2017 Bonus Awards.
-In light of the current industry market conditions and the Company's resulting focus on reducing cash expenses, the Compensation Committee also approved settlement of the 2017 bonuses solely in restricted stock units awards for our Chief Executive Officer and our Chairman, instead of all-cash bonuses, and in a combination of cash and restricted stock unit awards, instead of all-cash bonuses, for all other executive officers including the other named executive officers.
-All other employees of the Company and its subsidiaries received payment of their awards under the 2017 Bonus Plan solely in the form of cash.
+Settlement of 2018 Bonus Awards.
+In light of the current industry market conditions and the Company's resulting focus on reducing cash expenses, the Compensation Committee also approved settlement of the 2018 bonuses solely in restricted stock units awards for our Chief Executive Officer and our Chairman, instead of all-cash bonuses.